California Psalms

 25 No reason not to trust.

-only love inviting me to answer.
+just comes from love inviting me to answer.

 27 Which means the measure of my willingness to love